RADAR-base/ManagementPortal/README.md

     ./gradlew
     yarn start

-Then open <http://localhost:8081/> to start the interface and sign in with admin/admin.
+Then open <http://localhost:8081/> to start the interface and sign in with the email linked to the admin account (.

 ### Managing dependencies